iamlgh/eir/README.md

 **The Messenger integration was a real lesson in platform constraints.** It passed Meta's App Review and Business Verification, then ran into Meta's EU/EEA restrictions on standard messaging — solved by moving to Utility Message templates, which are exempt from the usual 24-hour messaging window.
 Telegram was added as an additional channel alongside it.

 **Some tests involving Conventus page data are adjusted for this snapshot — including the Playwright end-to-end tests.** Conventus's terms of service restrict local storage of platform data.
 Where reasonable, tests were rebuilt with synthetic data or fixtures instead of real Conventus pages; tests with no clean synthetic substitute were removed from this public copy.
 The full test suite — using live data where synthetic substitutes aren't practical — exists in the private repo.

+**`main` is protected by a branch ruleset** (required status checks via `run-pytest`, required PR review, linear history, no force pushes) — set up as a demonstration of workflow practices for team collaboration, even as a solo maintainer.

 ## Running it locally